 Bäslack Castle was probably built simultaneously with the foundation of the neighboring village of Bezławki, the foundation of which was issued in 1371 by the Balga commander Ulrich Fricke.
 After clearing the forest and leveling the area, actual construction work began after 1377.
 The completed building may have served as the seat for the bailiffs (“kameras”), subordinate to the Teutonic pfleger in Kętrzyn, although this has not been confirmed in documents.
 Alternatively, a lower-level administrator (“burggraff”) resided in the castle, with only economic and fiscal competences (e.g. collecting tributes).
 The castle could also support Teutonic Knights expeditions against the Lithuanians and secured newly colonized areas.

 In historical sources, it appeared in 1402, when the great commander Wilhelm von Helfenstein, returning with the knights from the expedition to Vilnius, stopped in Bezławki. Švitrigaila (Świdrygiełło), the youngest brother of Polish and Lithuanian king Władysław Jagiełło, who wanted to gain power in Lithuania, also took part in the expedition.
 He stayed in Bezławki until 1404, taking part in diplomatic and military games.
-After the period of Polish-Teutonic struggles in the 15th century, the castle lost its importance.
-In 1583, it was transformed into a Protestant church, and then a Catholic church.
+Despite this, the castle itself was not an important building, rather it was located on the sidelines of important political and military events, and military operations avoided it.

 Garniec M., Garniec-Jackiewicz M., Zamki państwa krzyżackiego w dawnych Prusach, Olsztyn 2006.

-Leksykon zamków w Polsce, L.Kajzer, S.Kołodziejski, J.Salm, Warszawa 2003.
+Leksykon zamków w Polsce, red.
+L.Kajzer, Warszawa 2003.